catami/catami-data-upload/README.md

 catami_upload.py is provided to validate and upload campaigns and deployments to specified Catami servers.
 This tool validates a campaign or deployment and, if validation is successful, uploads the campaign/deployment to a specified Catami server.
+If validation is unsuccessful error messages will tell you whats wrong with your data.

 Authentication is required for uploading data to a Catami server and uses your account name and an API key available from the Catami admin interface.
+The --server, --username and --apikey are required for

 Example usage:

-to up load a campaign and all deployments within
+to upload a campaign and all deployments within

     python catami_upload.py  --campaign /Volumes/STORE_MAC/data/TurquoiseBay_20130516 \
                              --server http://localhost:8000 \